ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 TypeScript, like Flow, is an optional type language built on top of JavaScript.
 TypeScript has seen far wider adoption than Flow, and thus has solved many of the problems the Stripe teams were encountering with Flow, which had become more painful to work with over time.
 It was increasingly clear that TypeScript offered a major DX improvement over Flow.
 The only problem is, how do you convert millions of lines of code from one language to another?

 The answer, it turns out, is an eighteen-month project by a team of engineers to prepare for a single, massive merge commit to update the entire codebase all at once.
-On Sunday, March 6, 2022, Stripe s mega- merge landed, and on Monday, March 7, the team came back to work and started using a new programming language.
+On Sunday, March 6, 2022, Stripe's mega- merge landed, and on Monday, March 7, the team came back to work and started using a new programming language.
 One developer described the change as the single biggest developer productivity boost in their time at Stripe.

 The lesson here is that if the pain of poor developer experience is severe enough, then almost no cost is too high or any project out of reach to make improvements.
 Your team is almost certainly smaller than Stripe s, and you're likely not dealing with millions of lines of code, but the same calculus applies: if your team is encountering friction in DX that is slowing it down, you must invest the necessary developer time and effort to improve it to gain that efficiency back.